drufball/yosai/_drafts/the-tree.md

 "Do not look at me that way!"
 Osoro's voice broke as he spoke, tears falling down his cheeks.
 "She would not have wanted this!"

-Monkey took a step backwards towards Tree, maintaining his defensive crouch.
+Monkey took a step backwards, maintaining his defensive crouch.

 "Look at what the gardens have become.
 Look at Bear!
 We cannot continue this way.
 I do not have her strength."
-Osoro dropped to his knees, running his hands through the snow looking for the axe.
+Osoro dropped to his knees, moving his hands through the snow looking for the axe.
 His hand ran along the blade, opening a cut along his palm.
-The snow turned crimson as he lifted the axe again.
+The snow turned crimson as he lifted the weapon again.

 Monkey leapt into the air, disappearing as he flew.
-The small creature collided with Osoro's face and began scratching wildly.
+The small creature collided with Osoro's face and began scratching.
 Osoro cried out in pain, falling backwards into the snow.
 He could feel Monkey's nails leaving deep gouges across his cheeks.
 His eyes filled with blood and he could not see.

 Osoro yelled, overcome with pain and fury.
 He grabbed Monkey and flung him away.
 He heard a thud as Monkey's body hit Tree's trunk.